Aboriginal group to rate miners like Rio, Fortescue on performance | MarketScreener

 "The more transparent we can be, in terms of our process, the better the outcome will be," he said.

-(Reporting by Melanie Burton; editing by Richard Pullin)
+(Reporting by Melanie Burton; Editing by Richard Pullin and Christopher Cushing)